Dorothy Hale: Farewell party

-The evening of her death, Hale informally entertained some friends; she had told them that she was planning a long trip and invited them to a party.
+The evening of October 20, 1938, Hale informally entertained some friends; she had told them that she was planning a long trip and invited them to a party.
 Among the guests were Mrs. Brock Pemberton; Prince del Drago of Italy; painter Dorothy Swinburne, who was married to Admiral Luke McNamee (president of the McKay Radio and Telegraph company); and Margaret Case (later Harriman, daughter of Frank Case), an editor at Vogue who would go on to write The Vicious Circle.
 After the party Hale went on to the theater with Mr. and Mrs. J. P. Morgan to see the Stokes' play Oscar Wilde.

 After an evening on the town, Hale returned to her home at the Hampshire House at about 1:15 am, leaving a large number of friends partying at the 21 Club.
 On October 21, 1938, Hale threw herself out of the window of her apartment.
 Her obituary states her time of death to be 5:15 am, though Clare Boothe Luce recalled that she jumped "at about 6:00 am".
 She was found still wearing her favorite Madame X femme-fatale black velvet dress with a corsage of small yellow roses, given to her by Noguchi.

 In his interview for Herrera's biography of Frida Kahlo, Noguchi would say of Hale:

 She was very beautiful girl, all my girls are beautiful.
 I went to London with her in 1933.
 Bucky (Buckminster Fuller) and I were there the night before she did it.
 I remember very well she said, 'Well that's the end of the vodka.
 There isn't any more.'
 Just like that you know.
 I wouldn't have thought of it much, except afterward I realized that that's what she was talking about.
 Dorothy was very pretty, and she traveled in this false world.
 She didn't want to be second to anybody, and she must have thought she was slipping.